 In the earlier study, scientists heated carriers to a higher degree than most vape pens offer.
 It is possible that lower temperatures can help reduce potential side effects.
 The subject is of great interest in the industry.

 The odds are good that we’ll be seeing more research in the world of CBD and vaping marijuana products.

 As more and more states legalize or approve marijuana for medical use, there will be more opportunities for further studies.
 Until then, choosing the right carrier comes down to what works for your body, your budget, and your needs.
-You must be sure to do your research in order to make sure you make a fully informed decision.
+You must be sure to do your research to make sure you make a fully informed decision.